Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

 A \emph{loop} in $\mathcal M$ is an element $e \in E$ that belongs to no independent subset or, equivalently, $\{e\} \notin \FeasibleSets$.
 We will often restrict our attention to matroids that do not contain loops.
 Two elements $e, f$ of $E$ are \emph{parallel} if they are not loops and $\{e, f\}$ is not an independent subset.
 This is a clear generalization of the notion of parallel vectors in a vector space.
 A matroid is \emph{simple} if it contains no loops and no distinct pair of parallel elements.

 The motivating examples are the matroid of all linearly independent subsets of a vector space, the matroid of all forests in a graph (thought of as sets of edges of the graph) and the matroid of all algebraically independent subsets of a field.
 It follows easily from the exchange axiom that all maximal independent subsets (called \emph{bases} ) in a matroid have the same size.
-In the three motivating examples, bases in a vector space matroid are the usual bases of linear algebra, bases in a graphical matroid are spanning forests, and bases in the field example are transcendence bases.
+In the three motivating examples, we have bases in a vector space matroid are the usual bases of linear algebra, bases in a graphical matroid are spanning forests, and bases in the field example are transcendence bases.

-Let $\mathcal M = (E,\FeasibleSets)$ be a matroid and let $A$ be a subset of $E$.
+\nomenclature[M, 03]{$r(A)$}{rank of a set $A$ in a matroid} \nomenclature[M, 04]{$r(E)$}{rank of a matroid} Let $\mathcal M = (E,\FeasibleSets)$ be a matroid and let $A$ be a subset of $E$.
 The \emph{rank} of $A$ is defined by In the vector space matroid, the rank of a set of vectors is the dimension of the space that they span.
 The \emph{rank} of a matroid is the cardinality of a basis; this is also $r(E)$.

 The rank function, $r\colon 2^{E} \to \mathbb{N}$ is a \emph{semimodular} rank function, meaning that it satisfies the following axioms.

 \begin{itemize} \item[(R1)] $r(A) \leq |A|$ \item[(R2)] A $\subseteq B \implies r(A) \leq r(B)$ \item[(R3)] \emph{Upper Semimodularity}: $r(A \cup B) + r(A \cap B) \leq r(A) + r(B)$ \end{itemize}